Note: This page contains affiliate links for the featured apps

 Yes, most of the apps track your miles to some degree.
 Uber, Lyft, DoorDash, Instacart, and other top rideshare & delivery apps include tracked miles in the year-end tax reports that are sent to drivers.
 But that doesn’t mean that you can solely rely on their information.

 Each of the apps may track miles in their own unique way.
 Some will track miles while you’re online.
 Others will track miles while you are ‘engaged’ in work.
-If you take into account all of the miles that may be deductible, the apps tend to under-report your mileage.
+Generally, the apps tend to under-report your mileage.
 It’s in your interest to track miles yourself.

-Multiapping issues: Another issue is that if you’re multiapping—signed into two or more apps at the same time—the reported mileage my contain overlapping info.
+Another issue is that if you’re multiapping—signed into two or more apps at the same time—the reported mileage may contain overlapping info.
 In that case, you’ll actually overreport your mileage.

 Let’s say you drove 50 miles while signed into Uber Eats and DoorDash.
 Each app may separately tell you that you drove 50 miles, so if you add up that info you’ll end up incorrectly reporting 100 miles.

 Keeping up with the mileage tracking methodology for each app can be a hassle.
-Some of the apps change the way they report miles from year to year. so an app simplifies your tracking and gives you one simple mileage number at tax time.
+Some apps change how they report miles from year to year. so an app simplifies your tracking and gives you one simple mileage number at tax time.

 Can I deduct gas?

-You can’t separately deduct gas if you’re choosing to use the standard mileage deduction.
-The standard mileage deduction is meant includes gasoline, repairs and maintenance, insurance, registration fees, and other common vehicle expenses.
+You can’t separately deduct gas if you choose to use the standard mileage deduction.
+The standard mileage deduction includes gasoline, repairs and maintenance, insurance, registration fees, and other common vehicle expenses.

 I didn’t track my miles.
 What should I do?